fmbot-discord/docs/docs/setup.md

 1. Go to the [Spotify Developer dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create an app and enter both the ID and the secret into the config file.

+## Running the bot (outdated)
+1. Download the `BinaryFiles.zip` and the `BinaryRelease.zip` from the [latest release](https://github.com/fmbot-discord/fmbot/releases/latest).
+2. Extract both BinaryRelease.zip and BinaryFiles.zip and put the files into the same folder.
+3. Make sure you have the [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed
+4. Run the bot once and a config file should be created in configs/configs.json.
+The database tables will also be created.
+5. Open this config and enter the values.
+Spotify and Genius api keys aren't required, but the commands will not work.
+6. Make sure the config is in a valid json format.
+7. Run the bot again.

+!!! note "Updates"
+    If you want to update the bot in the future, just download the new "BinaryRelease.zip" and/or the new "BinaryFiles.zip" and override the old files with the new ones.

+!!! note
+    Please also launch the bot from the "StartFMBot.bat" as it allows the bot to restart itself when there is an error.